Château de Brest: Duchess Anne of Brittany

 Charles VIII concretely set his sights on the duchy of Brittany by the capture of Guingamp on 10 January 1489 by the viscount of Rohan and his troops.
 Concerned for Brest, duchess Anne directed the lord of Kérousy to reinforce it, but the castle opened its gates to the viscount of Rohan (doubtless aided by the treason of the castle's captain).

 Like her predecessors, Anne initially allied herself with England.
 She returned Concarnaeu and Brest to Henry VII of England and the new Anglo-Breton alliance led to 22 vessels blockading Brest by sea and a strong army with high-quality artillery besieging it by land.
 However, the marshal of Rieux and admiral Bizien de Kérousy had to give way before the forces sent under Guillaume Carreau to defend Brest.
 A French squadron under Graville and reinforced by the Malouins of Jean de Porcon, put an Anglo-Breton fleet to flight and re-supplied the besieged castle.
 Harassed by the French, Rieux had no choice but to abandon it.

 As a sign of his sovereignty, Charles VIII ordered that the French coat of arms be placed below the ravelin's gate.
-Anne of Brittany's marriage to Charles VIII on 6 December 1491, then to Louis XII of France on 17 January 1499, definitively put the castle under French royal control.
+Anne of Brittany's marriage to Charles VIII on 6 December 1491, then to Louis XII on 17 January 1499, definitively put the castle under French royal control.